dkarv/jdcallgraph/README.md

 Specify the criteria that is used to group the graphs.
 It will output one graph per category.
 Valid options are:
 - THREAD: The default.
 One graph per thread of the observed program.
 - ENTRY: A new graph for each entry method.
 An entry method is every interesting method with an empty stacktrace
-- TEST: Same as ENTRY.
-But additionally will filter all entry methods that are not JUnit test methods.
-They are identified using the @Test annotation

 #### Output format `writeTo` ([Enum])
 Specify one or multiple output formats.
 Multiple formats are separated by comma: `DOT,TRACE`.
 Valid options: